AsteriskAmpersand/Ice-Stable/README.md

   - Left: Hop distance increased to 2.5m (up from 1.7m).
   - Right: Hop distance increased to 2.5m (up from 2.0m).
   - Backward: Hop distance increased to 2.35m (up from 1.7m).
   - > Sword hops in vanilla have a significant issue with spacing, as the limited distance combined with the low iframes make it difficult or in many cases impossible to iframe or out space attacks without investing in evasion skills.
 These changes aim to improve the overall survivability and mobility of sword mode.
-Also fixes an odd descrepancy in vanilla where left hop is significantly shorter than right hop.
+Also fixes an odd discrepancy in vanilla where the left hop is significantly shorter than the right hop.
 - Special Claw Shot:
   - MV increased to 8+61 (up from 7+55).
   - Element Modifier increased to 1.2x (up from 1.0x).